chsclarke/WordpressOnCloud/README.md

 Paste the IP address under (`wordpress-lb`,`EXTERNAL-IP`) into your browser and you will see your Wordpress site!

+If your website is using too many resources, scale it down to 0 to stop paying:
+    kubectl scale deployment wordpress --replicas=0

+To scale the website up to handle increased traffic, scale it up as much as you want:
+    kubectl scale deployment wordpress --replicas=AS_MUCH_AS_YOU_NEED

 ## Cleanup
 To delete everything and start over, go into your DO dashboard and: